 On this page:

 - Poche Centre for Indigenous Health

 - Combined Medicine for Indigenous Students

 - Scholarships for Indigenous Students

-In addition to encouraging interested students to focus their research and training on issues relevant to indigenous health, we also offer two courses specifically designed to create professionals skilled in the fields of Indigenous Health Promotion and Indigenous Health (Substance Use).
-These courses are only offered Aboriginal and Torres Strait Islander students, and specifically aim to improve the health outcomes for Indigenous Australian Communities.
+In addition to encouraging interested students to focus their research and training on issues relevant to Indigenous health, we also offer two courses specifically designed to create professionals skilled in the fields of Indigenous Health Promotion and Indigenous Health (Substance Use).
+These courses are only offered to Aboriginal and Torres Strait Islander students, and specifically aim to improve the health outcomes for Indigenous Australian Communities.